dyno-might/dyno-might.github.io/_posts/2022-06-20-ikea-purifier.md

 If we still for some reason believed that these tests were meaningful, what then?

 Well, IKEA claims a CADR of 82.4 on high, and 53.0 on medium.
 So even taken at face value, this says that IKEA performs a bit above spec on 3.0-micron particles and a bit below spec on 0.3-micron particles.
 (That's assuming no carbon filter was used when testing the IKEA purifier, something the Wirecutter never clarifies.)

+Even if we accepted *all* these test results (we don't) that would just show the Wirecutter pick provides around 3.3 times as much cleaning per second.

+More cleaning would be good.
+But the Wirecutter pick also costs more, uses 3x more electricity, and requires more expensive filters.
+In real life, higher CADR has rapidly diminishing impact since once you've removed all the particles, there's nothing left to do.
+Even assuming these (unbelievable) tests were correct, the IKEA purifier would *still* be a better choice for many smaller rooms.

 <details markdown="1">
 <summary>(math)</summary>